-We've already made great strides under the BC Jobs Plan.
-One of the key commitments was for the Ministry to reduce the backlog in mining notices of work applications by 80 per cent by August 2012 and to reduce the backlog in land and water authorizations each by 50 per cent by December 2012.
-The Ministry achieved the reduction targets - reducing mining notices of work applications by almost 92 per cent by August 2012.
+Over the last year, we've built on this integrated approach with a number of initiatives designed to further enhance our ability to serve and support the natural resource sector.
+One of the key commitments in the BC Jobs Plan was for the Ministry to reduce the backlog in mining notices of work applications by 80 per cent by August 2012; and to reduce the backlog in land and water authorizations each by 50 per cent by December 2012.
+The Ministry achieved the reduction targets, and will be investing an additional \$7 million to continue focusing on streamlining permitting processes for those authorizations.
+Timely decisions on natural resource development projects help improve B.C.'s investment climate.